Urgent MP High Court Help: Stop Departmental Enquiry Now!

 Grounds for Seeking a Stay Order on Departmental Enquiry

 Seeking a departmental enquiry stay order from the MP High Court is a powerful legal step.
-It requires strong grounds that demonstrate a clear injustice or legal infirmity in the enquiry process.
+However, you must establish strong grounds that clearly show injustice or legal defects in the enquiry process.

-- Not being given a proper opportunity to be heard.
+- Not receiving a proper opportunity to be heard

-- Procedural Irregularities: Any deviation from the established rules and regulations governing departmental enquiries (like the Madhya Pradesh Civil Services Rules).
-For example, if a Rafiq Bhai from Jabalpur received a wrongful transfer letter and an enquiry followed without proper notice, this could be a procedural irregularity.
+Further, any deviation from established rules—such as the Madhya Pradesh Civil Services Rules—can form valid grounds.
+For example, if Rafiq Bhai from Jabalpur receives a transfer order followed by an enquiry without proper notice, it indicates a procedural lapse.

 - Official communications